Use MyNIU to make changes to your schedule prior to the add/drop deadline.

-To replace/swap one class with another class without losing the class that is currently on your schedule, use MyNIU.
+Use MyNIU to replace/swap one class with another class without losing the class that is currently on your schedule.

 Undergraduate students can drop to zero hours up to the day before classes start.
 After classes begin, dropping all of your courses is considered a university withdrawal.
 You must contact the Dean's office of your major college office to withdraw from the university.

-Graduate students and students-at-large can drop to zero hours before the drop deadline using MyNIU.
+Graduate students and students-at-large can use MyNIU to drop to zero hours before the drop deadline.

 Your most up-to-date class schedule is always available through MyNIU.

-CANCELLATION OF COURSES: Northern Illinois University makes every effort to offer courses that will meet the needs of our students.
-However, the University reserves the right to cancel any section of any course.
+Northern Illinois University makes every effort to offer courses that will meet the needs of our students.
+However, the university reserves the right to cancel any section of any course.

-CLASS LOAD: The maximum number of credit hours an undergraduate may register for in a semester is 18 hours for fall and spring semesters and 9 hours for summer.
-Carrying more than 18 hours per semester (or 9 hours during the summer) is known as an overload.
+The maximum number of credit hours an undergraduate may register for in a semester is 18 hours for fall and spring semesters and nine hours for summer.
+Carrying more than 18 hours per semester (or nine hours during the summer) is known as an overload.
 Students who wish to take more than the recommended 18 hours must obtain and complete an overload permit.
 Undergraduate students may request an overload permit from their major college.
 The college office should enter the overload permit directly into the system.

 The maximum number of credit hours a graduate student or student-at-large may register for in a semester without an overload permit, including audit hours, is 12 for the fall and spring semesters and 9 for the summer.
 Graduate students in a degree program who wish to enroll in more than 12 hours during the fall or spring semesters (or 9 hours during the summer) must obtain prior approval from the student's major department.
 Students-at-large, or graduate students not in a degree program, must obtain written approval from the office of the dean of the Graduate School.

-AUDIT – Allows a student to register for and attend a class regularly without receiving credit.
+Allows you to register for and attend a class regularly without receiving credit.
 (No grade points or credit hours are granted for audited courses.)
 If you wish to audit a course, you must obtain permission from the course instructor and register at the department.

-REGULAR GRADING – Allows the student to take courses for a letter grade (A, B, C, S, U, etc.).
+Allows you to take courses for a letter grade (A, B, C, S, U, etc.).
 Unless another grade option is designated, regular grading is assigned to a course.

-REPEAT INDICATOR: When a student enrolls in a course that he or she has taken previously, MyNIU will automatically designate that course as a repeat according to the repeat policies as stated in the Undergraduate and Graduate Catalogs.
+When you enroll in a course that you have taken previously, MyNIU will automatically designate that course as a repeat according to the repeat policies as stated in the Undergraduate and Graduate Catalogs.

-VARIABLE CREDIT HOURS: Courses designated in the Schedule of Classes with “VAR HRS” listed as the credit hours are offered for a variable number of credit hours.
+Courses designated in the schedule of classes with “VAR HRS” listed as the credit hours are offered for a variable number of credit hours.
 Before you register or change the number of credit hours for a variable credit hours course, you should consult with the department to determine the appropriate number of credit hours.
 When adding a variable credit hours course using MyNIU you must enter the number of credit hours you wish to take, within a designated range.

 If you have any questions about making changes to your schedule, please feel free to check MyNIU Training.